 The username and password are always encrypted when communicating with the server, even when content encryption is not enabled.

-Usernames and passwords must be less than 32 characters, or the limit imposed by the server operating system, whichever is less.
+Usernames and passwords must be less than 32 bytes when UTF-8 encoded, or the limit imposed by the server operating system, whichever is less.

 Usernames and passwords should consist of only ASCII letters, numbers, and printable symbols.
 The use of other characters, such as extended unicode characters, may work in some environments but is not assured and may compromise security.